Robert (Bob) Outland

 Raised in Tribute:

-In addition to his profound love of family, his talents and passions were personified by the architecture firm he founded alongside Kiyoshi Murata in 1981 in Denver, Colorado.
-Originally called Murata Outland Associates it would later become MOA ARCHITECTURE, and it remains a thriving practice today.
-With a strong belief in integrity and innovation, he helped shape not only the firm but also the design landscape of the entire region.
-A proud member of the Choctaw Nation of Oklahoma, Bob was a strong advocate for culturally responsive design and worked to elevate Native American voices within the architectural profession.
+In addition to his profound love of family, Bob’s talents and passions were personified by the notable, award-winning architecture firm he founded alongside Kiyoshi Murata in Denver in 1981.
+Originally called Murata Outland Associates, MOA ARCHITECTURE remains a thriving practice today.
+With a strong belief in integrity and innovation, he helped to shape not only the firm, but also the design landscape of the entire region.
+Over nearly four decades, Bob lent his expertise, wisdom, and belief in community-centered design to the construction of scores of educational, healthcare, commercial, and public buildings until his retirement in 2016.

 Despite our best efforts to plan ahead for the cycle of this degenerative disease, nothing could have prepared our family for the sudden and significant loss we have experienced.
-We are grappling with immense grief and miss him more than words can express, but take comfort in knowing that he is no longer in pain or suffering in a body that continued to fail him.
+We are grappling with immense grief and miss him more than words can express, but take comfort in knowing that he is no longer in pain, or suffering in a body that continued to fail him.

 In his memory, in lieu of any flowers or gifts, we kindly ask, if you are able, to consider making a donation of any size in Bob's name to an organization close to his heart: The Michael J. Fox Foundation, in support of finding a cure for Parkinson’s Disease.
 Though he is no longer with us, we will continue to advocate for all the families who still struggle with the impact of this devastating disease and hope that a cure will be found in our lifetime.